learn-co-curriculum/dsc-join-statements/README.md

 ## Introduction

 In this section, you will learn about several types of join statements.
 Joins are the primary mechanism for combining data from multiple tables.
-In order to due this, you define the common attribute(s) between tables in order for them to be combined.
+In order to do this, you define the common attribute(s) between tables in order for them to be combined.

 ## Objectives